raspberrypilearning/charting-champions/en/step_3.md

 for line in lines:
   entries = line.split(',')
-  print('Entries: ', entries)
+  print('Entries: ', entries) # Print each entry on its own line
 --- /code ---

 **Tip:** `split()` can split a string into a list around any text you want.
-You can split on any punctuation, a letter, or even whole words.
+You can split on punctuation, a letter, or even whole words.

 --- /task ---